-Having a firm grip on the finances will not only help cashflow, but it will also help highlight any problem areas of the business.
-"You need to be able to identify the core failings in your business, otherwise you are just wetting your finger and seeing which way the wind blows."
+Having a firm grip on the finances will not only help cash flow, but it will also help highlight any problem areas within the business.
+"You need to be able to identify the core failings in your business, otherwise you are just wetting your finger and seeing which way the wind blows," he adds.

 Keeping an eye on the future

-Having a keen eye on the cash will also help with one of the other great risks companies expose themselves to – inability to pay Crown debts.
-Richard Sorsky, who advises between 20-30 businesses a week, believes that this is one of the biggest problems businesses face.
+Having a keen eye on cash can also help with one of the other significant risks expose themselves to - the inability to pay Crown debts.
+Richard Sorsky, who advises between 20 and 30 businesses a week, believes that this is one of the biggest problems businesses face.

 Scrimping on staff can also be a risky business.
-Taking on work yourself that should best be left to others is a classic business error, and prevents the directors from focusing on growing the business.
-Ian Cadlock points to bookkeeping as a classic example.
+Taking on work yourself that should be left to others is a classic business error and prevents directors from focusing on growing the business.

-So, it seems the real risks to small businesses are not all related to events beyond the control of owners and managers.
-Well-managed finances and sound marketing will go a long way to ensuring your firm has a strong platform for survival in even the toughest trading conditions.
+The real risks to small businesses are not all related to events beyond the control of owners and managers.
+Well-managed finances and sound marketing can go a long way to giving your firm a strong platform for survival, even the toughest of trading conditions.